Karawanks: Geography

 The Karawanks form the continuation of the Carnic Alps east of the Slizza stream near the tripoint of Austria, Slovenia and Italy at Arnoldstein.
 They are confined by the Drava Valley in the north (called Rosental/Rož) and the Sava in the south, separating it from the adjacent Julian Alps.
 In the east, they border on the Kamnik–Savinja Alps and Pohorje ranges.

-A number of mountain passes on important trade routes cross the range, like Wurzen (Koreno), Loibl (Ljubelj) or Seeberg (Jezero), which have been used since prehistory.
+A number of mountain passes on important trade routes cross the range, like Wurzen (Korensko sedlo), Loibl (Ljubelj) or Seeberg (Jezersko), which have been used since prehistory.
 Nowadays the Austrian Karawanken Autobahn (A11) runs from Villach to the Karavanke motorway tunnel, which traverses the Western Karawanks connecting it with the Slovenian A2 motorway at Jesenice.
 A parallel railway line crosses the range through the Karawanks railway tunnel.

 The Karawanks are a popular mountaineering area with numerous mountain huts.
 Many of the peaks offer a good view of the Klagenfurt basin on the Austrian side and the Ljubljana basin on the Slovene side.
 The northern Austrian side is rocky and precipitous while the Slovenian side is less steep, covered with spruce forests and low bushy pine at lower elevations with grass higher up.